Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Across a High MeadowAcross a High Meadow

-At about 18.6 kilometers, we stopped briefly at the top of this final high viewpoint.
+After about 18.6 kilometers, we stopped briefly at the top of this final high viewpoint.
 The yellow shell metal markers through here were created by a group of Camino de San Salvador enthusiasts, including Ender, who according to the Confraternity of St, James, welded and painted these signs himself!
 Thank-you Ender!

-RIch Stops for an AdjustmentRich Stops for an Adjustment
+Rich Stops for an AdjustmentRich Stops for an Adjustment

 As we continued our descent, with the Carba Mountain on our right shoulder, views of the Tercia valley open up, and the town of Rodiezmo is seen directly to the north, shown in the photo below.
-Rodiezmo is not your destination.
+Rodiezmo is not your next destination.

 Valle de la TerciaValle de la Tercia